 Promising review: “Hiyo tastes great and a fantastic alternative to socially drinking alcohol — honestly I didn’t believe the effects at first, but I’m now a repeat buyer!
 Hiyo makes it easy for me to relax while helping me cut sugar and alcohol out for health reasons.
 Strongly recommend!” —Nicole B.

-What else to consider: There were only a few reviews for this product, so I can’t make any sweeping statements about the consumer response, but the reviews that do exist are overwhelmingly positive.
+What else to consider: There are more reviews for this product on the Hiyo website, and they seem to be overwhelmingly positive.
 People note that it doesn’t have that chemical taste that some nonalcoholic seltzers and even spiked seltzers seem to have, which is always a plus.

 Best for: all of my basic brethren who traditionally opt for a light, refreshing, and low-calorie spiked seltzer but may (even just occasionally) want the benefits without the hangover.